MohEllaithy/myreads-app/README.md

     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── components
+    │   ├── Book.js # Book Component.
+    │   ├── BookShelf.js # BookShelf Component.
+    │   ├── Home.js # Home Component.
+    │   ├── Search.js # Search Component.
+    └── images
+        └── noimg.png
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server